dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-windows.md

 ---

 # Encrypt your Windows device
-To protect your company or school data, your IT administrator might require you to encrypt your device.
+To protect your company or school data, your IT administrator might require you to encrypt your Windows device.
 If you see a message indicating that you must encrypt, your IT administrator should tell you which steps below to use to encrypt your device.

 You can encrypt your device either by adding a Microsoft account or by enabling BitLocker.